 3. In a double boiler over simmering water, melt chocolate.
 Remove from heat and let cool.

-5. In a large bowl, cream 1 cup butter until fluffy.
+4. Using a stand mixer or a hand-held electric mixer, cream 1 cup butter until fluffy.
 Add sugar and beat until well combined.
 Beat in the eggs one at a time, beating well between each addition.
-Beat in the vanilla extract, baking soda, and melted chocolate, scraping down sides of bowl with a rubber spatula.
+Beat in the vanilla extract and melted chocolate until mixture is smooth, scraping down sides of bowl with a rubber spatula as needed.

 7. Transfer cake to a rack.
 Unmold after 15 minutes.
 If you really want a potent whiskey flavor, sprinkle warm cake with about 2 tablespoons’ more whiskey.
 Let cool, then sift over confectioners’ sugar before serving.